iter8-tools/iter8/mkdocs/docs/tutorials/testing-patterns/canary.md

 # Canary Testing

-!!! tip "Scenario: Canary testing and progressive deployment"
+!!! tip "Scenario: Canary testing"
     [Canary testing](../../../concepts/buildingblocks/#testing-pattern) enables you to safely rollout a new version of your app/ML model after validating service-level objectives (SLOs).
 In this tutorial, you will:

     1. Perform canary testing.